 Regardless of its size, every heating system needs proper maintenance and care to run smoothly and heat your place during those chilling months accurately.
 Therefore, exercising careful efforts can save your furnace from technical issues which require a comprehensive expert diagnosis.
-In addition, neglected HVAC systems remain prone to severe problems and a costly heating repair in Bakersfield.
+In addition, neglected HVAC systems remain prone to severe problems and costly heating repair in Bakersfield.

 Top HVAC tips for this winter season